Indios de Mayagüez: The early years

+In 1943, Mayagüez signed 18-year old Santiago Muratti from the local Double A league for $18 per week, joining Luis Villodas as catcher.
+The subsequent acquisition of Humberto Martí made it the only team in the league to have three catchers.
+After lights were installed at Sixto Escobar Stadium in 1947, the Indios played in the inaugural game, with Muratti at catcher.
+On December 30, 1947, the Indios won the league’s first round after Earl Taborn pushed Muratti (who had also batted three hits against Paige) and the empire ruled that he was out for interfering with the catcher.
+The play was controversial and was reviewed by experts from abroad, but the result was withheld.
+Taborn and other players were fined for the incident and the subsequent meltdown.

+On February 8, 1948, Johnny Davis pitched the second no-hitter in the league, in a game which Mayagüez defeated Aguadilla 1-0.

 The Indios won their first LBPPR championship in 1949.
 Originally the Indios played their home games in the facilities of La Liga de París., now named the Santiago Lloréns baseball park, which has been in use since February 14, 1912.
-The team moved from their previous grounds to then-new Isidoro García Baseball Stadium, located near the southwest corner of the city, later that year.
+The team moved from their previous grounds to then-new 9,587-seat Isidoro García Baseball Stadium, located near the southwest corner of the city, on October 15, 1949.
+In 1950, the Indios were relocated to Aguadilla and were later fused with San Juan.

 The Babel Pérez era

 Babel Pérez assumed the management of the Indios after Alfonso Valdés.
 (He had worked for Don Alfonso since the late '40s) The Indios won two championships under his helm, in 1962–1963 and 1965–1966.
 Joe Christopher was a major player for the Indios during the period.

+Entering the 1970s, the team experienced both economic and competitive difficulties that endangered its permanency at Mayagüez.
 Pérez died suddenly in Bamberg, Germany in 1971, while visiting one of his daughters and new grandson, the great Ovidio Enrique Pérez II.
 Gloria Méndez Pérez, widow of Babel Pérez, owned the team until its sale in 1974, entering into baseball history as the first female to own a baseball team.